Evexi/Evexi/readme.md

 To use this feature create a named function within the script of the loaded content.

 NOTE: It is important to note that content is pre-loaded in the background prior to being played.
 When using picture in picture or animation triggers it must be done within the ‘playing’ function.
-For further information click [here](examples/pip.html) for an example of lifecycle events.

 ````typescript